baconpaul/two-filters/resources/ReadmeZip.txt

 If you have feedback ideas etc open a github issue or drop into the #baconpaul-sidequests channel of surge discord.

-The [PRODUCT] source code is released under the MIT license, but the final product contains GPL3 dependencies so this release is released under the GNU General Public License, 3 or later.
+The Two Filters source code is released under the MIT license, but the final product contains GPL3 dependencies so this release is released under the GNU General Public License, 3 or later.
 You can read that license in the file License.txt included here.